perfana/perfana-docs/docs/analysing/analysing.md

 Select per dashboard what panels to compare.
 ### Save comparison results
 {: .no_toc }
-Provide a description for the comparison result.
+Provide a description for the comparison result and click `Compare`

 ![Compare results](../images/compare-results.png)